-T 1 1 Program Development, Professional 5 Outstanding 4 Above Expectation 3 Meets Expectation 2 Marginally Satisfactory Performance 1 Unsatisfactory Performance N/A No Basis for Evaluation Development and Identity, and Leadership Performance is clearly far beyond that expected for intern's level of training.
-Performance indicates competence beyond that expected for intern's level of training.
-Performance is consistent with expectation for intern's level of training.
-Performance is below expectation for level of training.
-Requires remediation plan.
-Performance is unacceptable for intern's level of training.
-Requires remediation plan.
-Demonstrates ability to complete and report upon comprehensive case reviews, and to design comprehensive system-wide intervention and recovery plans based on such reviews.
+D N1/A Program Development, 5 Outstanding 4 Above 3 Meets 2 Below 1 Insufficient/ N/A No Basis for Professional Outstanding Expectation Expectation Expectation Unacceptable No Basis for Evaluation Development and • Identity, and Leadership (Continued) Demonstrates ability to complete and report upon comprehensive case reviews, and to design comprehensive system-wide intervention and recovery plans based on such reviews.
 Demonstrates understanding of and can articulate patient care and service issues related to continuity of care across an integrated health system.
 Demonstrates understanding of clinical demands of and roles of multiple disciplines in an integrated health system.
 Participates in departmental and program development meetings, reviews program data, and demonstrates understanding of data trends within programs.
 Demonstrates ability to form and maintain positive, productive, and effective working relationships with all staff and treatment disciplines, manage conflict, and show sensitivity to and respect for cultural differences.
 Presents and comports in a professional manner in the workplace.
 Demonstrates professional and ethical online presence, and understands current issues related to online activities.